Facial Rash

 This infection is common before puberty.
 The chemical structure of the skin is different before puberty and is more susceptible to the invasion of the bacteria often found on normal skin.

-At the first sign of this infection some simple measures may prevent spread, control the growth or clear up the topical infection.
+At the first sign of this infection some simple measures may prevent spread, control the growth, or clear up the topical infection.
 Many over the counter creams and ointments help.
 Try Bacitracin™, Neosporin™, or Betadine™.
-Clearing the crusts with warm compresses, prevents the bacteria growing in the crusts from reinfecting the skin.
+Clearing the crusts with warm compresses prevents the bacteria growing in the crusts from reinfecting the skin.
 If a couple of days of treatment produces little improvement, you should set up an appointment to determine if oral antibiotics are needed.